 Let’s evaluate some factoring proposals.
 We start with a simple comparison and build up to something more complex.
 Of these two offers, which one is a better deal?

-Obviously the second option, the one with the 80% advance, is the better deal.
+Obviously option B, the one with the 80% advance, is the better deal.
 You get a higher advance for the same rate as the other proposal.
 Let’s review a more complex scenario:

 Let’s move on to an example that is more complex, and more realistic.
 Which proposal costs less?